Childhood in Scotland in the Middle Ages: Play

 "Rait's Raving" indicates how from the age of three to seven children began to play.
 Surviving artifacts include small millstones from the later Iron Age or early Middle Ages, found in Shetland and the mainland, that may be children's toys.
 There are also games counters and model swords.
 "Rait's Raving", attempts to persuade the author's son that tables, cards and dice were only fit for children, suggesting that these were played by the young.
 It also describes children gathering flowers, building houses with sticks, using sticks and reeds as swords and spears, "making a white horse of a wand", creating what would later be known as a hobby horse, and imaginative play in which pieces of bread were sailing ships, while girls could make dolls from scraps and flowers.
 Sports known to be played in late medieval Scotland included football, golf, archery, and various bowling games, known as "laing bowlis", "pennystanes", and "kyles" or skittles.
 "Caich", a form of tennis, was played by two individuals or teams, bouncing a ball against a smooth wall, often a church.
-The rich may have taken part in hunting and hawking and there is evidence from the sixteenth century of bear-baiting, cock-fighting and dogfighting.
+The rich may have taken part in hunting and hawking and there is evidence from the sixteenth century of bear-baiting, cock-fighting and dog fighting.